A Principal Contractor of a construction project is defined by Work Health & Safety (WHS) legislation.

 Principal Contractors have additional WHS legislative duties and have management and control of the worksite.

-In 2021, Cm3 introduced a new Risk Review assessment to apply a more critical lens to the evaluation of documents submitted as evidence of a contractor’s capability as Principal Contractor.
+In 2021, Cm3 introduced a new Risk Review assessment to apply a more critical lens to the evaluation of documents submitted as evidence of a contractor’s capability in this capacity.
 It also makes sure that only those businesses who genuinely are, or who want to be, Principal Contractors are assessed in this category.

 The Principal Contractor assessment covers: